Stockflare/pages/tos/index.markdown

 ---

-### 11. Agreement to Arbitrate.
+### 11. Law and jurisdiction.

-**11.1** The parties acknowledge that any statutory or common law claims related to intellectual property may require forms of equitable relief that are best administered by courts; accordingly, the parties agree that except for statutory or common law claims related to intellectual property and disputes that qualify for small claims court, any controversy or claim arising out of or relating to this Agreement or any aspect of the relationship between us, whether based in contract, tort, statute, fraud, misrepresentation or any other legal theory, will be resolved by arbitration administered by the American Arbitration Association ("AAA") in accordance with its Commercial Arbitration Rules and the Supplementary Procedures for Consumer Related Disputes.
-Judgment on the award rendered by the arbitrator may be entered in any federal or state court of competent jurisdiction located in the County of New York in the State of New York shall constitute a court of competent jurisdiction.
-For more information about arbitration, the AAA and the arbitration process, please consult the American Arbitration Association web site, You agree that by entering into this Agreement, you and we are each waiving the right to trial by jury, except as otherwise stated above.
-Any arbitration under this Agreement will take place on an individual basis; class arbitrations and class actions are not permitted and, by entering into this Agreement, you are giving up the ability to participate in a class action.
-All issues are for the arbitrator to decide, except that issues relating to the scope, application, and enforceability of the arbitration provision are for the court to decide.
-As stated in Section 11 below, New York law applies to any arbitration under this section, but the parties acknowledge that the Federal Arbitration Act governs the interpretation and enforcement of this provision.
-This agreement to arbitrate shall survive termination of this Agreement.
-This arbitration agreement does not preclude you from bringing issues to the attention of federal, state, or local agencies, and, if the law allows, they can seek relief against us for you.

-**11.2** Unless you and we agree otherwise, the arbitration will take place either in the subscriber's county of principal residence or the County of New York in the State of New York.
-For claims of $10,000 or less, you can choose whether you would like arbitration carried out based only on documents submitted to the arbitrator, or by a hearing in person, or by phone.

-**11.3** The arbitrator may award money or equitable relief in favor of only the individual party seeking relief and only to the extent necessary to provide relief warranted by that party's individual claim.
-To reduce the time and expense of the arbitration, the arbitrator will not provide a statement of reasons for his or her award unless requested to do so by both parties.
-Unless both you and we agree otherwise, the arbitrator may not consolidate more than one person's claims, and may not otherwise preside over any form of a representative or class proceeding.
+This Agreement will be exclusively governed by and construed in accordance with the laws of England and Wales whose courts will have exclusive jurisdiction in any dispute save that Stockflare Limited has the right, at its sole discretion, to commence and pursue proceedings in alternative jurisdictions.

 ---

 ### 12. General.

-This Agreement contains the final and entire agreement between us regarding your use of the Services and supersedes all previous and contemporaneous oral or written agreements regarding your use of the Services.
+**12.1** This Agreement contains the final and entire agreement between us regarding your use of the Services and supersedes all previous and contemporaneous oral or written agreements regarding your use of the Services.
 We may discontinue or change the Services, or their availability to you, at any time.
 This Agreement is personal to you, which means that you may not assign your rights or obligations under this Agreement to anyone.
 No third party is a beneficiary of this Agreement.

-You agree that this Agreement, as well as any and all claims arising from this Agreement will be governed by and construed in accordance with the laws of the State of New York, United States of America, without regard to any conflict or choice of law principles.
-For all litigation which may be brought, subject to the requirements for arbitration hereunder, with respect to any controversy or claim, arising out of or relating to this Agreement or any relationship between us, the sole jurisdiction and venue for such litigation will be an appropriate federal or state court located in the County of New York in the State of New York.
-This Agreement will not be governed by the United Nations Convention on Contracts for the International Sale of Goods.
+**12.2** This Agreement will not be governed by the United Nations Convention on Contracts for the International Sale of Goods.

 ---